AlexSkrypnyk/drupal_extension_scaffold/README.md

     between extensions: add dependency into [`suggest`](composer.json#L25) section of `composer.json`.
     ![Build process](.scaffold/docs/static/img/build.gif)
+    - Patches can be applied to the dependencies: add a patch to the `patches` section of `composer.json`.
+Local patches will be sourced from the `patches` directory.
   - Codings standards checking:
     - PHP code standards checking against `Drupal` and `DrupalPractice` standards.
     - PHP code static analysis